moduware/polymorph-components/INFO.md

 A local server is needed to be started and running for the test to properly run.

 - Morph Components are also built with wct-instabub for code coverage.
-If you have polymer-cli installed, run the test on the terminal with command `wct`
+If you have polymer-cli installed, run the test on the terminal with command 'wct'

-- For brief overview of Polymer Testing please go to this page [Polymer Test][Polymer Test]
+This command will run the test and give test coverage report on the terminal and also have '/coverage' folder for code test coverage related files

 - To create new test, change to the **test/** directory.
 See file structure below.